roshanlodha/NRMA/README.md

 [8 rows x 7 columns]
-Average error of assignment for first rotation: 0.421875 Percent of students who recieved their first choice rotation: 0.625
+Average error of assignment for first rotation: 0.421875 Percent of students who received their first choice rotation: 0.625
 ```
 Note that the order of students is stochastic.